Unforgettable Small Group Trips to Italy: Discover Hidden Gems and Share Costs of Luxurious Experiences

 At the end of the tour, in Siracusa, we stay in the heart of Ortigia so that one can walk in the morning on the waterfront, and enjoy the shopping and the cozy restaurants of this charming small island.
 The elegant accommodations feature marble floors, and top-notch amenities and are located in a historic palace transformed into a welcoming hotel.

-We kept our guests informed of both the paperwork and certificates required to enter Italy as well as the requirements needed to travel back home.
-We arranged free-of-charge trips to testing facilities at the end of the tour.
+In 2021, with international borders reopening post-pandemic amidst strict travel conditions, we continuously monitored the scenario.
+We kept our guests updated on the paperwork and certificates needed for entry into Italy, as well as the requirements for their travel back home.
+We also arranged complimentary trips to testing facilities at the end of their tours.

-When booking a small group tour of Italy with Meet Piemonte, guests get personal attention from the first video call until the last paperwork is sent before the beginning of the tour.
+When booking a small group tour to Italy with Meet Piemonte, guests receive personalized attention from the initial video call all the way to the last paperwork sent before the tour starts.

-Many customers who joined our tours in the past, benefited from expert travel advice to extend their vacation in Italy.
-We arrange pre and post-tour extensions and customized tour packages.
+Many of our previous customers have benefited from expert travel advice to extend their stay in Italy.
+We arrange pre and post-tour extensions, along with customized tour packages to Italy.